 Before you start

-- First, set up your Consent Manager and decide which consent types you’ll need to use.
+- You need to set up your Consent Manager first and decide which consent types you want to use.

-- When you use the data layer in other tools, we recommend using a custom data layer name in Piwik PRO.
+- When you use a data layer in other tools, we recommend using a custom data layer name in Piwik PRO.
 In this integration, you can use

 pptmDataLayer